 I would say I had part success with my macarons – as you read through this blog post I’ll tell you what my pitfalls were!
-You can always jump to the recipe

 Here are my macarons… As you can see I sorta got them right – and for a first try I was very pleased with them (and everyone commented how lovely they were too!).

 The recipe told me, to make different colours using the same batch, to divide my meringue (which you whisk up first) and then divide your icing sugar and ground almonds and fold into the divided meringue.
 You then mix for precisely 60 seconds, using a spatula rather than a wooden spoon.
 Doing it this way, I’m sure the ratio of dry ingredients to the meringue was off, resulting in the different textures of the macarons.